-The Masters of Professional Studies in Leadership for Sustainability Master's Program at the University of Vermont is designed for emerging and experienced leaders who wish to deepen their capacity to catalyze change and transcend boundaries.
-This two-year/30 credit hybrid Master's program offers an innovative blend of residential intensives (taking place in Vermont, Washington D.C., and the Bay area in California), interactive online courses, professional coaching, a Master’s project, and access to an impressive network of faculty and professional affiliates.
-The program curriculum explores leadership practices inspired by the wisdom of nature and grounded in a critical inquiry of the mindsets, assumptions, and patterns of power and privilege to create conditions for all life to thrive.
+The Masters of Professional Studies in Leadership for Sustainability Master's Degree Concentration at the University of Vermont is designed for emerging and experienced leaders who wish to deepen their capacity to catalyze change and transcend boundaries.
+This two-year program offers an innovative blend of residential intensives (taking place in Vermont, Washington D.C., and the Bay area in California), interactive online courses, professional coaching, and access to an incredible network of faculty and professional affiliates.
+The program curriculum explores leadership practices inspired by the wisdom of nature and grounded in a critical inquiry of the mindsets, assumptions, and patterns of power and privilege that underlie change-making efforts.

 Who Should Apply?

 Regardless of your professional field, the Leadership for Sustainability program can enhance your ability to innovate, collaborate, and catalyze change.

 We seek to attract students for whom current models of leadership are not working, who are open to thinking about leadership differently and becoming the pioneers, innovators, and change-makers that lead organizations and communities to new and unanticipated heights.
 Successful candidates are people committed to practicing new ways to deepen their capacity to catalyze change and transcend boundaries.

 Enhanced capacity to critically examine the thought patterns, assumptions, worldviews, ways of knowing, and systems and structures of power and privilege that underlie change-making and leadership efforts (including our own);